fjtapia/sort_parallel/README.md

 <h1>Boost Sort Parallel</h1>
-<h2> <a href="https://github.com/fjtapia/sort_parallel">https://github.com/fjtapia/sort_parallel</a> </h2>
+<h3> <a href="https://github.com/fjtapia/sort_parallel">https://github.com/fjtapia/sort_parallel</a> </h3>

+<h3>PRELIMINARY</h3>

-The **Boost Sort Parallel Library**, had been designed for to be included in the Boost Sort Library, created by Steven Ross.
-Actually this library have the SpreadSort algorithms designed and implemented by Steven Ross.
+The **Boost Sort Parallel Library**, had been designed for to be included in the Boost Sort Library, created by Steven Ross, which actually have the SpreadSort algorithms.

-The intention is to create algorithms only with the utilities provided by C++11, without any other library. **Any compiler C++11  compliant can compile and run these algorithms**.
-It's pending of the final review, due this can suffer some changes until the final version and definitive approval in the Boost Library.
+This library is pending of the final approval for to be included in the Boost Sort Libray, due this, can suffer some changes until the final version and definitive approval in the Boost Library.

+<h3>DESCRIPTION</h3>

+This library provide **stable and not stable** sorting algorithms, in **single thread and parallel** versions.

+These algorithms do not use any other library or utility.
+For to **compile and run** only need a **C++11 compliant compiler.**

 The algorithms **use an comparison object**, in the same way than the sort algorithms of the standard library.
 If you don't define it, by default is std::less object, using internally the operator < for to do the comparison.